 One of the strongest assets to our program is the diversity of our residents’ interests.
 Our training program is built on a foundation of Core Rotations, that are then supplemented with individualized experiences determined by each resident’s learning needs and career plans and developed with guidance of a faculty mentor.

-Our core curriculum provides a broad foundation in pediatrics by exposing residents to a wide spectrum of illness encountered in a variety of settings, including ambulatory clinics, the Emergency Department, numerous general pediatric and subspecialty inpatient medicine floors, our level I Intensive Care Unit, Parkland’s Newborn Nursery, and Parkland’s level 3 Neonatal ICU.
+Our core rotations are designed to provide a sound foundation in general pediatrics.
+At one of the largest pediatric hospitals in the country, residents are exposed to a wide spectrum of illness encountered in a variety of settings, including: ambulatory clinics, our Level 1 Trauma Emergency Department, numerous general pediatrics and subspecialty inpatient floors, our level I Pediatric ICU, Parkland’s Newborn Nursery, and Parkland’s level 3 Neonatal ICU.

 Our residents’ goals are as unique and diverse as they are.
 Our approach to electives provides flexibility to build a curriculum that matches each individual’s personal and professional goals.
 We offer over 40 unique elective experiences from which residents can choose as they develop their personalized curriculum.
 Take a peek at our recent course catalog by clicking the link below.
 Many of our best electives were hand crafted for the specific needs of individual residents.